ibdgc/ibdgenetics.org/content/home/downloads.md

 1. Complete the [MOU Web Form](https://forms.gle/ZAmmJ2Ht3eeardfY6).
 2. Sign the received copy of the completed form at your provided email address.
-3. Send the signed copy to ibdgc-dcc@mssm.edu.
+3. Send the signed copy to contact@ibdgenetics.org.

 **DUA Instructions:**
 {{% callout note %}}